jimmyhedstr0m/raspberry_server/README.md

 After installation lirc should be restarted with ```sudo /etc/init.d/lirc restart```.
 Add a 22 Ohm resistor before the leds in the wiring scheme to prevent them from burning.

 Sender cable should be connected to **GPIO22**, and receiver to **GPIO23**.

+#### Temperature sensor
+The API has support for responding with the room temperature.
+Buy a LM75A temperature sensor and set its addresses by soldering.
+Follow this tutorial: [http://www.instructables.com/id/Measuring-Temperature-With-I2C-Sensor-LM75A-on-Ras/]

 ### Configuration file
 config.json